joecockman/Data-Dashboard-Portfolio/README.md

 - Release Month
 - Artist Name Search Bar

+## I created the following calculated fields that are used in many of the visuals:

+- J - Monthly Top 5
+-

 ## Please read on to find detailed explanations of how I put together different aspects of this dashboard: